YazeedMusallam/MTA-Project/EDA_writeup_ex.md

 Yazeed Musallam

 ## Abstract
 The goal of the ministry of health is to end the pandemic as soon as possible.
 This can be achieved by a massive vaccination effort across the city and country and having herd immunity by 70% to prevent the disease from spreading.
-The primary goal of this project is to analyse where should the vaccination center be placed at, placing near to the NYC MTA subways is a great idea because 40% percent of NYC population uses the subway.
+The primary goal of this project is to analyze where should the vaccination center be placed at, placing near to the NYC MTA subways is a great idea because 40% percent of NYC population uses the subway.
 I worked with MTA official data analyzing where should the vaccination center be placed at.
 ## Design
 The ministry of health unsure where to put the vaccine spots as NYC is an enormous city, and the question arises to where the most effective spots could be with the limited budget.
 The purpose of this analysis is to give insights into where the vaccine spots should be placed near to the most effective subway station to cut the costs and people can get vaccinated on the way to work or home, which can contribute to a higher overall vaccination rate in a shorter time and achieve the herd immunity.